 While the idea of tin roofing often conjures up images of old, rustic barns in the countryside, the fact remains that tin roofing is still a viable option for homeowners across the globe.
 In fact, it is actually one of the more popular options when it comes to roofing, possibly because of its low cost and high durability.
 Homeowners looking to have a new roof installed in the near future may wish to consider tin roofing as an option.
 Furthermore, homeowners in need of roof replacement may also consider this type of roof.

-The average cost of tin roofing is $12.50 per square foot.
+- The minimum reported cost of tin roofing is $6.60 per square foot.

-The minimum reported cost of tin roofing is $8.30 per square foot.
+- The average cost of tin roofing is $8.30 per square foot.

 All About Tin Roofing

 What many people do not realize is that tin roofing is typically not made entirely of tin.
 On the contrary, tin roofs tend to be comprised of a number of materials.
 Tin is one of these, of course, but other common materials found in tin roofs include galvanized steel, aluminum and copper.

 Galvanized steel makes up one layer of a tin roof and is made of alloyed steel, which has a layer of zinc coating the top of it to protect it from the elements.
 Galvanized steel is a very durable material that is also rust resistant.
 Such materials can last up to 60 years but will require some maintenance along the way.